steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 Recently, I have been giving [a talk to students at TU Berlin about Cloud-native engineering and software architecture](https://www.linkedin.com/posts/steffen-mueller-139b8b191_tuberlin-activity-7080612706663182336-aCQo) as a part of [Prof. Tai](https://www.tu.berlin/ise/ueber-uns/prof-dr-ing-stefan-tai)'s lecture [Cloud Native Engineering and Architecture](https://www.tu.berlin/ise/studium-lehre).
 I explained to the students the approach to software architecture and engineering that my team and me are running.
 From a 10,000 feet perspective, we are running an [Event-Driven Microservices Architecture]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}) in an agile way to build a customer-first product based on a [Cloud Platform](https://tag-app-delivery.cncf.io/whitepapers/platforms/) that the DevOps/Site Reliability Engineering team is developing and maintaining.
-This article summarizes the talk and provides further insights into come core concepts we are pursuing.
+This article summarizes the talk and provides further insights into some core concepts we use.

 ## Introduction